• Categories

 Image via Wikipedia

 On May 17 at 5 in the morning the Chicano activist Carlos Montes got a wake-up call at his home in California from Barack Obama’s security state.
 The Los Angeles County sheriff’s SWAT team, armed with assault rifles and wearing bulletproof vests, as well as being accompanied by FBI agents, kicked down his door, burst into his house with their weapons drawn, handcuffed him in his pajamas and hauled him off to jail.
-Montes, one of tens of thousands of Americans who have experienced this terrifying form of military-style assault and arrest, was one of the organizers of the demonstrations outside the 2008 Republican National Convention in St. Paul, Minn., and he faces trial along with 23 other anti-war activists from Minnesota, as well as possible charges by a federal grand jury.

 Copyright © 2011 Truthdig

 Chris Hedges spent two decades as a foreign reporter covering wars in Latin America, Africa, Europe and the Middle East.
-His latest books are Death of the Liberal Classand The World as It Is: Dispatches on the Myth of Human Progress.
+His latest books are Death of the Liberal Class, and The World as It Is: Dispatches on the Myth of Human Progress.

 [DS added the videos.]